hst12/Starfield-Tools---ContentCatalog.txt-fixer/Documentation/Readme.txt

 TLDR; See the Help->Shortcuts and Quick Help menu

+New Features
-New Feature: Multi select mods with Ctrl+Click or Shift+Click to perform actions on multiple mods at once.
+Multi select mods with Ctrl+Click or Shift+Click to perform actions on multiple mods at once.
-More testing needed: Install multiple mods at once by dragging and dropping them onto the mod list.
+Drag drop mod zip or other archive formats onto grid to install.
+Supports multiple files.

 Prepare for Creations Update in Mods menu
 Works around an issue with Creations where already downloaded mods with updates are re-downloaded every time you enter the Creations menu.